Phil Head (far left) John Withers (top center)

 “Jerry and I were driving somewhere, and he tells me that he wants to leave the band, go back to Colorado, and learn how to fly airplanes.
 I wasn’t upset, I mean you have to follow your dreams.
 Sadly, several years later, Jerry would be killed in an airplane crash, trying to fly out of Aspen.”

-Phil told me that shortly before Jerry left the band, he and the group went into a studio and recorded an original Jerry Elbow composition,” 389,” which was never released.
+Phil told me that shortly before Jerry left the band, he and the group went into a studio and recorded an original Jerry Albo composition,” 389,” which was never released.
 “It was a really good song.
 I’m sure I have a copy of it, somewhere.”

 While, for the most part, Freeway Flyer was a pretty laidback band, Bob Deal insisted that the group rehearse.